matias-ceau/scripts/docs/scripts/script_launcher.sh.md

 ### Dependencies

-- `fzf`: Fuzzy Finder for command line
-- `fd`: Simple, fast, and user-friendly alternative to find
+- `fd`: A simple, fast, and user-friendly alternative to `find`
+- `fzf`: A fuzzy finder for the command line
-- `bat`: A cat(1) clone with syntax highlighting and Git integration
+- `bat`: A cat(1) clone with wings, providing syntax highlighting and Git integration
-- `improved-fzfmenu.sh`: A custom script for enhanced menu usability
+- `improved-fzfmenu.sh`: A custom fzf script that enhances menu functionalities
-- A directory specified in the `$SCRIPTS` environment variable containing the scripts

 <a name="description" />